rackerlabs/technical-blog/_posts/2020-03-27-upgrade-oracle-ebs-12.2-database-to-oracle-database-19c.md

 At this point, there are two databases associated with the 19c Oracle home:

-- the CDB database
+- The CDB database
-- the non-CDB database.
+- The non-CDB database

 The EBS database is the non-CDB database that the upgrade migrates to the PDB and plugs into the CDB.